Changes since 1 April 2013

 The consultation started on the 1 August 2012.
 There was a press release on the 31 July 2012 explaining that South Cambridgeshire District Council would be commencing its consultation on how it would manage the Central Government cut to its funding and that this would start on the 1 August 2012.

-The changes that the we have decided to implement from the 1 April 2013, are as follows:
+The changes that we have decided to implement from the 1 April 2013, are as follows:

 Class C – Unoccupied and Unfurnished

 Class C under the Council Tax legislation is a dwelling which is both unoccupied and unfurnished.
-Since the introduction of the Council Tax system in 1993 a dwelling meeting these criteria has been entitled to a maximum six month exemption period from the date it became both unoccupied and unfurnished.
+Since the introduction of the Council Tax system in 1993 a dwelling meeting these criteria has been entitled to a maximum 6-month exemption period from the date it became both unoccupied and unfurnished.